cody-hou/cody-hou.github.io/_posts/2022-08-04-arch-encrypt-swap.md

   teaser: /assets/images/headers/2022-08-04-arch-encrypt-swap-header.png
 ---

+This post was last updated at 2024-10-24.
+The [Arch Linux install guide](https://wiki.archlinux.org/title/Installation_guide) on the Arch wiki may have more up-to-date instructions on installation.
+{: .notice--warning}

-This blog post will demonstrate how I set up a new Arch Linux install with BTRFS, an encrypted filesystem with `dm-crypt`, and encrypted swap partition via a swap file.
+This blog post will demonstrate how I set up a new Arch Linux install with BTRFS, an encrypted filesystem with `dm-crypt`, encrypted swap partition via a swap file, and (optionally) hibernation.
 This post assumes some basic familiarity with the command line, Linux distros, and terminology around installing a Linux distro.

-This post was last updated at 2023-02-25.
-The [Arch Linux install guide](https://wiki.archlinux.org/title/Installation_guide) on the Arch wiki may have more up-to-date instructions on installation.

 ## Why?

 * **Why Arch:** Arch Linux is a rolling release distro.
 That means getting to play with the latest features!
 You get to decide how _you_ like the software: the customization is endless.
 Plus, the comprehensive official Arch Linux repositories with the Arch User Repository (AUR) centralizes the installation of software.
 However, being on the bleeding edge and being hands-on with the software means that an update or change might accidentally break the system, which leads to the next point.
 * **Why BTRFS:** While BTRFS supports many advanced features, such as copy-on-write, one of the main advantages of this filesystem is the ability to easily create snapshots in a space-efficient manner.
 Snapshots can be restored from an Arch Linux install USB, which is handy especially if you can no longer log into the system.
 * **Why encryption:** Data security is important, especially on laptops.
 As someone who has access and may locally store protected health information (PHI), ensuring that these data cannot be accessed if my device is lost or stolen is paramount.
 BTRFS supports encryption with swap files.
+* **Why hibernation:** While optional these days as flash storage is commonplace, hibernation can be an excellent option for preserving battery life while preserving the data of your open applications.
+As I occasionally need to switch between my primary Arch install and secondary Windows install for certain applications, hibernation allows me to quickly pause my work and start where I left off.

 ## Installation

 The steps below assumes the system you're installing Arch Linux to uses UEFI (which has been the standard for some time now), not legacy BIOS.
 {: .notice--warning}

 1. Boot into an Arch Linux install USB.
-Verify the system is using UEFI boot mode by listing files in `efivars` (if directory is blank, boot mode is legacy BIOS).
-Establish a network connection with [`iwd`](https://wiki.archlinux.org/title/iwd) if using WiFi and verify the system clock.
+Verify the system is using UEFI boot mode by checking the UEFI bitness.
+Establish a network connection with [`iwd`](https://wiki.archlinux.org/title/iwd) if using Wi-Fi and verify the system clock.

     ```shell
-    ls /sys/firmware/efi/efivars
+    cat /sys/firmware/efi/fw_platform_size
     iwctl
-    timedatectl status
+    timedatectl
     ```

-2. Create a 512 MB EFI partition (if dual-booting, at least 1GB) and a Linux filesystem partition (usually the rest of the disk space) for Linux filesystem.
+2. Create a 1 GB EFI partition and a Linux filesystem partition (usually the rest of the disk space) for Linux filesystem.

     * The disk name usually looks like `sda` for SATA-attached disks or `nvme0n1` for NVME drives.
 You can check this with `fdisk -l`.
 I will use `nvme0n1` from now on.
     * For NVME disks, the first partition is named `nvme0n1p1` (`sda1` for SATA devices) and the second partition is `nvme0n1p2` (`sda2` for SATA devices).
-    * You can use several different tools for this, but I use [`gdisk`](https://man.archlinux.org/man/gdisk.8.en).
+    * You can use several different tools for this, including `fdisk` as we used before, but I use [`gdisk`](https://man.archlinux.org/man/gdisk.8.en) as it defaults to GPT over MBR.
     * If formatting and overwriting  an existing disk, use `wipefs --all` followed by the device name (e.g. `/dev/nvme0n1`).
 For good measure, I also clear the partition data and create a new GPT table in `gdisk` with the `o` option.
     * In `gdisk`, create a new partition with `n` and follow the prompts.
-I make my first partition the EFI partition (press Enter to accept default first sector, then type `+512M` or `+1G`) and the second my filesystem partition (press Enter and accept all defaults).
+I make my first partition the EFI partition (press Enter to accept default first sector, then type `+1G`) and the second my filesystem partition (press Enter and accept all defaults).
-    * In `gdisk`, use `ef00` to set the filesystem to EFI.
+    * In `gdisk`, use `ef00` to set the filesystem of the first partition to EFI.

     ```shell
     gdisk /dev/nvme0n1